robinhood-unofficial/pyrh/README.rst

 *Please note that parts of this project maybe non-functional / under rapid development*
 #######################################################################################

-* A stable release is iminent
+* A stable release is imminent

 Quickstart
 **********